renanfenrich/eks-provisioning-terragrunt-gitops-atlantis/README.md

   Karpenter, ADOT, CSI drivers, etc.) and a sample workload.
 - `atlantis-example/` — Reference `atlantis.yaml` workflows that run Terragrunt
   plans/applies in PRs.
-- `.gitignore` — Optimised for Terraform/Terragrunt state, generated files, and common local artifacts.
+- `.gitignore` — Optimized for Terraform/Terragrunt state, generated files, and common local artifacts.

 ## Prerequisites
-- AWS accounts for `dev` and `stg`, with IAM permissions to provision VPC, EKS, IAM roles, Route53, KMS, etc.
+- AWS accounts for `dev` and `stg`, with IAM permissions to provision VPC, EKS, IAM roles, Route 53, KMS, etc.
-- Terraform ≥ 1.6, Terragrunt ≥ 0.58, kubectl, awscli, and (optionally) Argo CD
+- Terraform ≥ 1.6, Terragrunt ≥ 0.58, kubectl, AWS CLI, and (optionally) the
-  CLI.
+  Argo CD CLI.
-- Remote state S3 bucket(s) and DynamoDB table(s) for state locking (create
+- Remote state S3 bucket(s); add DynamoDB table(s) if you plan to enable state locking.
-  beforehand).
-- DNS zone in Route53 if you plan to issue certificates via cert-manager.
+- DNS zone in Route 53 if you plan to issue certificates via cert-manager.

 ## Replace placeholders
 Update all `<...>` placeholders before running any plans.
 Key values include: